ChityShema/TrendingIssueResolutionSys/README.md

 **Built with ❤️ for Google Cloud Hackathon 2025**

-For support or questions, please open an issue or contact the development team.
+For support or questions, please open an issue or contact shyam-bharat.pathivada@capgemini.com